Here are some rules of teaching you won’t find in any manual—but probably should.

 It’s sometimes okay to be just okay.

 Teachers often feel like we need to be great at everything, and that can be somewhat paralyzing.
-A better way to think of it is that teachers need to be adequate at everything – especially administrative, non-instructional aspects of our job.
-(Think written reflections on professional development sessions.)
+A better way to think of it is that teachers need to be adequate at everything—especially administrative, non-instructional aspects of our job.
+(Hello, mandatory written reflections after professional development sessions!)
 We need to be good at the things that affect our students, like grading and classroom management.
 Then, we should strive to be great at those few things that give us extra spark as teachers.
+It’s possible that some of the people you think of as great teachers may in fact just be good teachers who have budgeted their time and energy to allow for moments of greatness.